Meeting For Worship

 The meeting for worship is the heart of the Friends Meeting.
 Our manner of worship is based on the experience that everyone can enter into direct communion with God without an intermediary or ritual.
 Our "unprogrammed" Friends meetings follow the tradition of gathering in silence, without the services of a designated pastor or minister.

 Quakers do not have a paid clergy.
-They practice an unprogrammed form of worship.
+We practice an unprogrammed form of worship.
 Friends gather in silent prayer and meditation where anyone in that gathering who feels they are led by the spirit to share a message can speak that message.
 Speakers are encouraged to speak just once and to allow time between speakers.
 Seekers from any faith tradition, as well as those seeking a faith community for the first time, are welcome to come and worship any time.

 When Quakers settle into worship the silence is often filled with depth and meaning.
 Some in the meeting may come to feel God (Spirit) is giving them a message (vocal ministry) for the other worshippers.
 When Friends speak, the movement arises as a deep religious experience and is accompanied by the conviction that the experience must be shared.
 The message comes from a place of humility.
 It is neither casual nor polished, and should never be argumentative.
 If you are so led, please stand and speak clearly so that all may hear the message given to you.